macOS Big Sur

 ● New Apple Maps experience

 The naming for Mac operating systems has used macOS 10 or Mac OS X since its first release in 2001.
-By moving the version number forward Apple wants to signify the importance of the Apple Silicon transition and the design revisions that will arrive for all customers later in 2020.
+By moving the version number forward Apple wants to signify the importance of the Apple Silicon transition and the design revisions that are sure to come to future Macs running the custom processors.

 macOS Big Sur Features